Nebuleon/ReGBA/README.md

 Available actions are:
 * Go to main menu.
 In addition to tapping the Touch Screen to return to the main menu, you can set a hotkey to do the same.
+* Temporary fast-forward.
+While this hotkey is held, the fast-forward option will be forced on.
 * Rewind.
 A hotkey needs to be set here if you want to use the rewind feature in a game.
 After each second the hotkey is held, the game will rewind one step.
 See the `Rewinding` section above for more information.
+* Toggle sound.
+Each time this hotkey is held, the sound will be disabled if it's currently enabled, and vice-versa.

 # Button mapping